MaterializeInc/materialize/doc/developer/guide-changes.md

 Some amount of complexity is inevitable.
 After all, Materialize provides value to its customers by absorbing complexity.
-But the goal is to strip away all *incidental* complexity, leaving only the *essential* commplexity of the problem domain.
+But the goal is to strip away all *incidental* complexity, leaving only the *essential* complexity of the problem domain.

 The challenge is often defining what "simple" means.
 Which of these code samples